 MySQL server may encounter different errors during usage.
 The “ERROR 1698 (28000): Access denied for user ‘root’@’localhost’” error is one of the most common errors which occurs during command-line connection to the MySQL server shell.
 This error can be a bit different according to the command like “Access denied for user ‘root’@’localhost’ (using password: YES)“.
-In this tutorial, we will examine this error, causes, and solutions to prevent it again.
+In this tutorial, we will examine this error, its causes, and solutions to prevent it again.

 “Access denied for user ‘root’@’localhost'” Error Causes